Polynomials in categories with pullbacks: Introduction

+A first source of examples of 2-categorical polynomials come from the 2-monads considered first by Street \cite{Street-FibrationIn2cats} whose algebras are fibrations.
+In Proposition \ref{prop:fib-monads-as-poly} these 2-monads are exhibited as being polynomial in general.
+Fibrations in a 2-category play another role in this work, because it is often the case that the maps participating in a polynomial may themselves be fibrations or opfibrations in the sense of Street.
+This has implications for the properties that the resulting polynomial 2-functor inherits.
+To this end, the general types of 2-functor that are compatible with fibrations are recalled from \cite{Weber-Fam2fun} in Section \ref{ssec:fam-2-fun}, and the polynomials that give rise to them are identified in Theorem \ref{thm:fibrational-polynomials}.

+As explained in \cite{Bourke-Thesis,Lack-Codescent} certain 2-categorical colimits called codescent objects are important in 2-dimensional monad theory.
+Theorem \ref{thm:fibrational-polynomials} has useful consequences in \cite{Weber-CodescCrIntCat}, in which certain codescent objects which arise naturally from a morphism of 2-monads are considered.
+When these codescent objects arise from a situation conforming appopriately to the hypotheses of Theorem \ref{thm:fibrational-polynomials}, they acquire extra structure which facilitates their computation.
+Also of relevance to the computation of associated codescent objects, we have in Theorem \ref{thm:polynomials-sifted-colims} identified sufficient conditions on polynomials in $\Cat$ so that their induced polynomial 2-functors preserve all sifted colimits.

+While the bicategorical composition of polynomials has been established in \cite{GambinoKock-PolynomialFunctors}, and more generally in Sections \ref{sec:Poly-in-Cats} and \ref{sec:Poly-in-2-Cats} of this paper, actually exhibiting explicitly a polynomial monad requires some effort due to the complicated nature of this composition.
+However one can often avoid the need to check monad axioms by using an alternative approach, based on Johnstone's notion of ``bagdomain data'' \cite{Johnstone-VariationsBagdomain}.
+The essence of this approach is described in Theorem \ref{thm:bagdomain-data} and its 2-categorical analogue Theorem \ref{thm:2-bagdomain-data}.
+These methods are then illustrated in Section \ref{ssec:exhibiting-examples}, where various fundamental examples of polynomial 2-monads on $\Cat$ are exhibited.
+In particular the 2-monads on $\Cat$ for symmetric and for braided monoidal categories are polynomial 2-monads.

-As explained in \cite{GamKock}, polynomial functors arise in diverse mathematical contexts.
-In particular Tambara \cite{Tambara} studied polynomials over categories of finite $G$-sets motivated by representation theory and group cohomology.
-Very interesting applications of Tambara's work were found by Brun in \cite{Brun-Witt} to Witt vectors, and in \cite{Brun-EqStHom} also to equivariant stable homotopy theory and cobordism.
-These developments together with our extension of the theory of polynomials to 2-categories in section(\ref{sec:2-categorical-version}), its connections with certain important aspects of 2-category theory in section(\ref{sec:examples}), and the sense in which the bicategories of polynomials may be iterated to produced higher categorical structures in remark(\ref{rem:iterability}), indicates that the further study of polynomials within higher dimensional category theory is likely to be very fruitful.
+Polynomial functors over some locally cartesian closed category $\ca E$ arise in diverse mathematical contexts as explained in \cite{GambinoKock-PolynomialFunctors}.
+They arise in computer science under the name of \emph{containers} \cite{AAG-Containers}.
+Tambara in \cite{Tambara-MultTransfer} studied polynomials over categories of finite $G$-sets motivated by representation theory and group cohomology.
+Very interesting applications of Tambara's work were found by Brun in \cite{Brun-WittTambara} to Witt vectors, and in \cite{Brun-WittSpectraCobordism} also to equivariant stable homotopy theory and cobordism.
+Moreover in \cite{BatJoyKockMas-Opetopes} one finds applications of polynomial functors to higher category theory.